carlos-salinas/mendix-docker-on-cf/README.md

 # How to deploy a Dockerized Mendix app in Cloud Foundry
-This a project contains a scripts which shows how to easily deploy a Mendix app on CF using Docker.
+This project contains a script which shows how to easily deploy a Mendix app in CF using Docker.

 ## Requisities
 * IBM bluemix account